sukruthhv/NLP/README.md

 Now, lets jump in and try to understand some common nomenclature in NLP :

+Before we start with the Models, lets try to understand as what an ***Word embedding*** mean?

+***"Word embedding"*** is the concept of converting words to vectors/numbers.
+This is quite important as the modles can work with Numerical data.

+There are 2 types of embeddings :

+ ***1. Frequency based embedding
+ 2. Prediction based embedding***

  - Corpus : The set of text / words used in a sentence or an article is called corpus.
 For ex :- If you have a PDF document with 1000 words, then these 1000 words forms a corpus.
  - Vocabulary : The unique set of words from a corpus is called a vocabulary.
  - Tokenization : is a process of dividing the sentence or text into tokens, where-in these tokens can be characters, words or sub-words.
 For ex :- if the sentence is "Tokenization is the smarter technique in NLP", then this sentence can be tokenized for characters like 'T','o','k','e','n'......., where as if is tokenized for words, then we get "Tokenization,"is","the","smarter"...., However if we tokenize for sub-words, we get something like smarter can become smart and er.